zzonyo/trust-docs-test/source/index.html.md

 | Live Date Time (UTC+8) | Change Detail |
 |-----                   | -----         |
+| 2019.04.29 20:30| Add new interface for historical order querying within 48 hours
 | 2019.04.17 20:30| Add clarification on the value range for start-date for GET /v1/order/orders
 | 2019.04.16 10:00 | Correct the error.
 Both account-id and symbol are required for GET /v1/order/openOrders
 | 2019.01.17 07:00 | Add subscription parameter `model`. <br> Subscription does not return frozen balance of sub-account anymore.